The Airborne Toxic Event: Such Hot Blood (2012–2013)

 On July 2, 2012, The Airborne Toxic Event announced that they were in the process of recording their third studio album with Jacquire King.
-They also announced that the band is playing Red Rocks with the Colorado Symphony on September 20, 2012, with Colorado band DeVotchKa, and that this will be the first show of the upcoming record run.
+They also announced the band would be playing Red Rocks with the Colorado Symphony on September 20, 2012, with Colorado band DeVotchKa, and that this would be the first show of the upcoming record run.

 On January 14, 2013, the band announced the name of their third album as Such Hot Blood, with the first single, "Timeless", released on January 22.
 On April 22, the band announced via their Facebook page that AOL's Spinner will be streaming the full album.
 "Such Hot Blood" was released on April 30 in North America.

 On July 16, 2013, it was announced via their website that the band would be touring Europe and the UK in fall 2013.
 Starting on October 1, the band played in several venues in the UK, Germany, the Netherlands and Belgium.

 Dope Machines and Songs of God and Whiskey (2014–2017)

-On January 22, 2014, it was announced in a fan email that Ashley Dzerigian would be replacing Noah Harmon on bass for a series of shows in 2014, as Noah takes a paternity leave of absence.
+On January 22, 2014, it was announced in a fan email that Ashley Dzerigian would be replacing Noah Harmon on bass for a series of shows in 2014 while Noah took a paternity leave of absence.
 It was subsequently announced on the band's website on February 5, 2014, that Ashley Dzerigian had unforeseen circumstances that would prevent her from joining the tour.
-The new replacement for Noah Harmon is Adrian Rodriguez.
-As of August 5, 2014 Noah has confirmed via his personal Instagram that he has been fired from The Airborne Toxic Event with a message in which he simply stated "I got fired.
+The new replacement for Noah Harmon was Adrian Rodriguez.
+On August 5, 2014 Noah confirmed via his personal Instagram that he has been fired from The Airborne Toxic Event with a message in which he simply stated "I got fired.
 7 years, 0 regrets.
 Good luck".

 On October 3, 2014, the band premiered "Wrong", the lead single off their fourth studio album, on Philadelphia radio station Radio 104.5.

 It was later confirmed on the site of San Diego radio station 91X that the upcoming album would be titled Dope Machines.
 On February 23, 2015, a day before the release of Dope Machines, the band announced via their Facebook page that they'd be releasing a second album the next day, in addition to Dope Machines, titled Songs of God and Whiskey.

 The second album would be acoustic and focus more on rock and roll than the electronic synth pop in Dope Machines.
 The album would be composed of songs written throughout the ten years before the album's release.

 In October 2016, the band released a new single titled "America" in preparation for their 2017 tour.